mrash/fwknop/test/c-unit-tests/README.md

 }
 ~~~

-In the above example, the cleanup function returns 0 and does strictly nothing.
-There is no need to declare such function and
+In the above example, the clean up function returns 0 and does strictly nothing.

-thus could be replaced by a NULL pointer at test suite initialization
+In some cases, there is no need for such function and thus this declaration is not mandatory.

 ## Create unit tests

-In access.c file:
+In *source* file:

 ~~~
 #ifdef HAVE_C_UNIT_TESTS

 DECLARE_UTEST(compare_port_list, "check compare_port_list function")
 {